Natural beekeeping

 Why I choose natural beekeeping

-I place honey bee health as the top priority.
+I place honey bee health as the top priority

-Honey production, beeswax processing, propolis and pollen harvesting, and commercial pollinating services are not primary goals of Five Acres Honey Farm. |
+Honey production, beeswax, propolis and pollen harvesting, and commercial pollinating services are not primary goals of Five Acres Honey Farm. |

-Hives build their colonies on “fresh” comb.
+Hives build their colonies on “fresh” comb

-I remove 20 percent of all frames annually, which means no hive has comb that’s more than 5 years old.
+I remove 20% of all comb annually, which means no hive has comb more than 5 years old.
 Old comb could harbor pests, mold, and spores that could risk the hive’s health over time. |

-During peak seasons, Five Acres Honey Farm inspects hives every 5-7 days.
+During peak seasons I might inspect certain hives every 5-to-7 days.
 This helps prevent swarms, provide each colony the space it needs, identify and treat pests, and ensure every hive has adequate food to support its size. |

 Raw North Carolina honey

-Since hive health is the #1 priority here, honey is extracted once per year and only from hives that produced a surplus.
-(2022 was an exceptional year and I had to extract twice from my mountain apiary due to the high volume of production and the bees running out of space.)
-As a small-batch producer, Five Acres Honey Farm hand-pours and labels every jar.
+Since hive health is the #1 priority here, honey is extracted only from hives that produce a surplus.
+As a small-batch producer, I hand-pour and label every jar.
 With such a small inventory, it’s not viable to maintain an online store.
-Learn where to buy honey and how to reserve honey from a future harvest for yourself, referral gifts, or in your own store. |
+Learn where to buy honey and how to reserve honey from a future harvest. |

 Five Acres Honey Farm joined the Xerces Society Pollinator Conservation Program in 2023